 Register a South Dakota Foreign LLC

-South Dakota Foreign LLCs are limited liability companies that were organized outside of South Dakota but have registered to do business there.
-To conduct business as a South Dakota Foreign LLC, you must submit an Application for Certificate of Authority to South Dakota's Secretary of State and pay the $750 online filing fee ($765 by mail).
+A South Dakota Foreign LLC is a limited liability company that does business in South Dakota but was formed in another state or jurisdiction.
+When a foreign LLC wants to do business in South Dakota, it must file an Application for Certificate of Authority with the South Dakota Secretary of State, and pay a total of $750 online filing fees ($765 by mail).

 Ready to Register a